TCA166/minecraftBallistics/README.md

 So as of right now four languages are used:

 1. Fortran - for math
+2. C - for the C csv library
-2. Objective C - for the console utility frontend
+3. Objective C - for the console utility frontend
-3. D - for the OOP Fortran wrapper (Did you know that D has a crazy level of linkage support?)
+4. D - for the OOP Fortran wrapper (Did you know that D has a crazy level of linkage support?)
-4. C++ - for the GUI app
+5. C++ - for the GUI app

 ### Dependency Tree